Jonathan Jones (artist)

 Jonathan Jones (born 1978) is a Sydney-based Indigenous Australian artist who has made extensive contributions to the contemporary Aboriginal art scene in Australia.
 The Art Gallery of NSW and the National Gallery of Victoria have acquired works by Jones.
+Jones was a recipient of a Sidney Myer Creative Fellowship, an award of A$160,000 given to mid-career creatives and thought leaders.

 Early life

 Jones was born in Sydney, New South Wales, in 1978, but spent parts of his early life in Bathurst and a small town near Tamworth.
 Jones is a member of the Wiradjuri and Kamilaroi peoples of south-east Australia, and his identity as an Indigenous artist has become central to his practice.
 Jones' grandmother encouraged him to explore his heritage, and this process of self-learning formed the foundations of his artistic career.
 His grandmother was a very influential figure in his life who taught him to be proud of his heritage.
 These sentiments have informed his purpose as a creator of public art installations, and can be seen through his poignant interventions into sites around Sydney, which he reveals have deeper histories than the colonial ones present in the national popular imagination.